The Wild Philosophy

 We are all Natural Storytellers

-Have you ever recounted a story to your best friend and found it just slipped off the tongue fully formed?
 There’s a reason we know how to tell stories.
-They are a fundamental way though which our bodies and minds process emotional experience, discharge energy from the nervous system, gain perspective, communicate and connect.
+They are a fundamental way though which our bodies and minds process emotional experience, discharge energy from the nervous system, gain perspective, communicate, connect, and rest.
 They are not just some added extra to spice up our lives and give us a break from reality.
 Creating narrative is vital to our well-being, our sense of safety, our enjoyment of life, even our survival.

 We each have a storyteller at the core of our being.

 Fiction writing exists for these purposes as much as autobiographical writing and spoken-word poetry.
 As human beings, we are fundamentally metaphorical creatures.
 We construct symbolic systems at various levels of abstraction, to meet our biological needs.
 When we write a story we won’t always understand the source of our need for expression.
 That’s fine.
 All that is important is that we learn to trust our natural ability to tell stories, that we trust the wild in us.